Teaching-myself-Godot/ez-curved-lines-2d/README.md

 ## Lots of thanks go out to those who helped me out getting started:
 - This plugin was first inspired by [Mark Hedberg's blog on rendering curves in Godot](https://www.hedberggames.com/blog/rendering-curves-in-godot).
-- The suggestion to support both `Polygon2D` and collisions was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further
+- The suggestion to support both `Polygon2D` and collisions was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further, like implementing uniform transform tools.
 - The SVG Importer code was adapted from the script hosted on github in the [pixelriot/SVG2Godot](https://github.com/pixelriot/SVG2Godot) repository
 - The code for making cutout shapes was adapted from the great [knife tool plugin](https://github.com/mrkdji/knife-tool/) by @mrkdji
 - The inspiration for using [Geometry2D.offset_polyline](https://docs.godotengine.org/en/stable/classes/class_geometry2d.html#class-geometry2d-method-offset-polyline) for strokes came from @theshaggydev, who recorded [this video](https://www.youtube.com/watch?v=5TW7H7aXhxQ) about it.